If you've seen any online or news videos of dangerous drivers or wacky traffic incidents, chances are they were recorded with a car dashboard camera.

 Also known as dash cams, these devices are mounted on the dashboard or windshield of the car and can be useful for recording evidence in accidents or road rage incidents.

 The dashboard cams we've tested range in price from $50 to around $650, but we've found price isn't always an indicator of performance.
 Some models we recommend cost under $200.

-- the camera is in a fixed mounting position and doesn't obscure your view of the road ahead, behind and to either side of the vehicle.
+Yes, it's legal to use a dash cam, but only if it's mounted properly in a fixed position, you don't manually operate it while driving, and it doesn't obscure the driver's view of the road ahead, behind and to either side of the vehicle.

 Built-in display screen

 So you can check the alignment of the camera when setting it up, and quickly review video without a computer.

 All models should have this feature where the camera turns on when you start the car, and stops after a set time when the car is turned off.